 GroVia Hybrid System: This is another hook and loop diaper Catherine uses a lot, and GroVia’s is top quality.
 The uniquely designed laundry tabs are tucked under a fabric loop that keeps them protected in the laundry.
 When GroVia inserts are snapped into the diaper shell, they stay put even while washing and drying, making the GroVia hybrid capable of functioning like an All-in-One system.
-You can shop the full at GroVia’s website, or at retailers like Diaper Junction and Nicki’s.
+You can shop the full line-up at GroVia.com, or at retailers like Diaper Junction and Nicki’s.

 Lighthouse All-in-One: Catherine is undeniably the artist of our family, and has learned a lot from her grandmother who paints and sketches.
 So the beautiful, beach-inspired colors and prints from Lighthouse were an instant hit.
 Vanessa at Greenpath Baby has created many of her diaper designs from original paintings and sketches!
 As a diaper, the Lighthouse AIO is simple for Catherine to use, with a fully attached, fold-out insert and a waterproof outer.
 You’ll need fast fingers to grab the newest Lighthouse Diaper prints; the last release (Celestial Seas) sold out within minutes.
 Thankfully, there are other prints and solids still available at Dearest Diapers and Fluff and Familia; price starts at $20.99.